mrunknown0001/si/README.md

-# Gerona Junior College Student Info  (Laravel 5.3)
+# Student Information System  (Laravel 5.3)

-This app is for High School Gerona Junior College.
+This app is for High School Student Information System using Laravel 5.3